Robert Douglas, Count of Skenninge: Career

 He participated in the Battle of Wittstock the following year, now with the rank of full colonel and actually in command of two cavalry regiments.
-With these he participated in the famous flanking charge led by Lieutenant General James King, the senior cavalry commander in Alexander Leslie's Army of the Weser.
+With these, he participated in the famous flanking charge led by Lieutenant General James King, the senior cavalry commander in Alexander Leslie's Army of the Weser.

-Unlike many of his countrymen who opted to return to Scotland to participate in the Bishops' Wars against Charles I, Douglas opted or was selected to remain behind in Swedish service.
-In March 1638 he was campaigning in the region of Delitzsch in the army of Johan Banér, getting complaints from the town for his alleged 'deprivations'.
-Within days units under Major General Adam von Pfuel pressed into Thuringia, with Douglas's regiment among them.
+Unlike many of his countrymen who opted to return to Scotland to participate in the Bishops' Wars against Charles I, Douglas chose or was selected to remain behind in Swedish service.
+In March 1638, he was campaigning in the region of Delitzsch in the army of Johan Banér, getting complaints from the town for his alleged 'deprivations'.
+Within days, units under Major General Adam von Pfuel pressed into Thuringia, with Douglas's regiment among them.
 It was during this period that the Scot captured the Imperial Fälttygmästare (master of ordinance) Salis and his regiments, who were heading towards Eger (Cheb) in Bohemia.
 He pressed the captured troops into his service and participated with them at the Swedish victory at battle of Chemnitz.

-By 1642, Douglas served in the army of Field Marshal Lennart Torstensson under whom he campaigned in Silesia before participating at the battle of Leipzig where he was accredited with playing a significant part in the victory.
-For this and other services, Douglas was promoted major general, though not without protest from some of his German co-commanders.
+By 1642, Douglas served in the army of Field Marshal Lennart Torstensson – under whom he campaigned in Silesia before participating at the battle of Leipzig, where he was accredited with playing a significant part in the victory.
+He also participated in Torstensson's invasion into Jutland, achieving a victory at Kolding in 1644.
+For this and other services, Douglas was promoted to major general, though not without protest from some of his German co-commanders.
 Nevertheless, his reputation continued to grow.
 At the battle of Jankowitz in 1645, Douglas commanded the left wing of the Swedish army, with some twenty-three out of forty-seven of the cavalry units on the field under his control.